AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

 As the Marketing industry becomes more competitive, brands are seeking efficient ways to generate impactful content quickly and efficiently.
 AI Assistant for email authoring in Adobe Journey Optimizer B2B Edition is Adobe's AI-powered content generation capability that revolutionizes the way marketers create professional and brand-consistent email content.
 With advanced GenAI models and deep understanding of brand guidelines, AI Assistant auto-generates personalized, engaging, and effective content based on the marketing objective with content optimized for brand outlined styles, layouts, tone, and more.
 AI Assistant makes the creation and execution of email marketing campaigns intuitive, simple, and hassle-free.
 Adding this capability to your workflows can save you time, improve efficiency, and drive better results.

 This new capability provides a prompt-based text generation, full email generation, and content generation within email structures.
 Images are not generated, but are recommended from within the catalog of images in the input brand asset to the model.
+You can also use this capability to generate optimal subject lines and preheaders to impact the open rate.

 >[!NOTE]
 >